iamcici0424/School_and_Student_Improvement/README.md

 ## Education Data in School & Student Improvement

-**Term** : Spring 2019

-**Group members**:
+**Time**: January 2020

+**Individual Project**:

-Chen(Cici) Chen cc4291@columbia.edu
+Cici Chen cc4291@columbia.edu

-Zichen(Zoe) Huang zh2380@columbia.edu
-Jiaying(Claire) Wu jw3644@columbia.edu
+**Goal**:

-**Goal**: Analyzing educational data from AF for Schoolwide and comparzing individual student improvement, and providing valuable thoughts for further research.
+Analyzing educational data from AF for Schoolwide and comparzing individual student improvement, and providing valuable thoughts for further research.

 ## Introduction

 As part of this project is to close the achievement gap for our scholars, AF enroll students from neighborhoods that traditionally have low student achievement.
 As a consequence, it is not surprising that students will enter the 5th grade significantly below grade level.
 AF are committed to helping all students read at grade level by the end of 8th grade.

 In order to better understand the story behind the students' data, I analyzed the provided data set and prepare a set of findings using `R` that will deliver to the AF leadership team and school principals.
 The analysis contains the students from two AF middle schools: **BMS** and **CHMS**